-This part of the five-minute journal forces you to think about the positive things that life gave you this day, and also lets you think about ways to make it better, more richer, more fun and more productive.
+This part of the Five-Minute Journal forces you to think about the positive things that life gave you this day, and also, lets you think about ways to make it better, richer, fun, and more productive.

-For me this part was important.
+For me, this part was important.
 I think I am naturally a very motivated person.
-That’s great.
-But also very dangerous.
-Because when I don’t keep it in check I work for months in the wrong direction, inefficiently without a plan or strategy.
-Asking myself every night, how I could have given more, planned better, enjoyed more fully lets me go to the bed with the feeling that tomorrow is going to be even better.
+That is great, but also very dangerous because when I do not keep it in check, I work for months in the wrong direction, inefficiently without a plan or strategy.
+Asking myself every night how I could have given more, planned better, enjoyed more fully lets me go to bed with the feeling that tomorrow is going to be even better.

-I am always on the hunt for behavior changing products.
+I am always on the hunt for behaviour-changing products.
 I believe that this product is really great when you want to start to journal.
-Later you can create your own journal with questions that are more fitting to your personal unique values.
+Later, you can create your own journal with questions that are more fitting to your unique personal values.

-But for starters this is a beautiful product that will train your brain to become more aware of all the little beautiful things in your life.
+But for starters, this is a beautiful product that will train your brain to become more aware of all of the beautiful little things in your life.

-I have been journaling for about 2 years right now, and I can honestly say that this habit has made me happier and more productive.
-And if you don’t want to spend the money, just create a journal for yourself.
-But the simplicity, and that it only takes 5 minutes makes it perfect to implant it into your schedule, and then later build more positive rituals on top of it.
+I have been journaling for about two years right now, and I can honestly say that this habit has made me happier and more productive.
+And, if you do not want to spend the money, just create a journal for yourself, but the simplicity, and that it only takes 5 minutes makes it perfect to implant it into your schedule, and then later, build more positive rituals on top of it.

 Call to Action

-- If you want to check out to check out the five-minute journal on Amazon?
+- If you want to check out the Five-Minute Journal on Amazon?
 Click here!

-- Write down 3 things that you can be grateful for
+- Write down three things that you can be grateful for.

-- Write down 3 things that are amazing about you
+- Write down three things that are amazing about you.